#{ServerName}

 • Address: The Lord Crewe, Bamburgh, Northumberland NE69 7BL

-• Menu highlight: The Lord Crewe Posh “Fish & Chips”
+• Menu highlight: The Lord Crewe Posh “Fish and Chips”

 • You may also like: Both The Masons Arms in Warkworth and The Lord Crewe in Bamburgh offer traditional pub experiences just steps away from iconic castles, making them ideal spots to relax after exploring historic landmarks.